 Telecom service providers face considerable challenges as they try to balance the rapid and continuous changes in consumer behaviour, with the availability of new online services.
 At the same time, content providers rely on quick service response from their telecom partners.
 If telecom companies are slow to respond or lag behind their competitors, content providers are quick to look for new ways of accessing the market.

-Help one of the top 10 largest telecom provider companies in the world reduce time to market of new services, speed up the customer onboarding process, and minimize OPEX/CAPEX expenditure.
+Help one of the world’s top 10 largest telecom providers to reduce time to market of new services, speed up the customer onboarding process, and minimize OPEX/CAPEX expenditure.

 Service orchestration and automation using Cisco’s NSO as a service engine with VMWare as a NFVI platform, as well as Cisco’s VTS as a SDN platform.

 Working collaboratively with our partner Cisco Systems, we tailored the YANG-driven NSO solution to meet the client’s requirements and deployed it globally.
 All within four months.

 The provider now has a fully automated customer service offering that can be deployed 100 times faster than the previous solution.
 New agile processes means they can develop and roll-out additional services considerably faster than their competitors.

 In 2012, one of the world’s largest telecom companies introduced a new managed solution with secure services for enterprise customers.
 As customer numbers increased, the company began to struggle with long service delivery times and a continuously rising OPEX: it was taking an average of one month to deliver services to new customers and several working days to make configuration changes.
 Data Ductus was asked to develop a solution that would help the telecom operator stay ahead of competition.
 The provided wanted to:

 - Simplify the customer onboarding process to reduce onboarding times